Banner Image

 7) Del Amo Fashion Center — Torrance, California (LA metro)

-This mall was once the largest in the USA, but with time, it was beaten by the others.
-It has moved down the list, but it can still hold many visitors and serve many people by providing services and dining.
+This mall was once the largest in the USA, but with time, it was beaten by others.
+It has been listed down, but it can still hold many visitors and serve many people by providing services and dining.
 You can buy many luxury brands from this mall, especially Macy's.
 It has a three-story mall with many dining options available.

 Size: ~2.52–2.5M sq ftOpened: 1961

-Why it’s massive: One of the largest multi-level enclosed malls in the U.S., spanning several blocks with a big dining/entertainment mix.
+Why it’s massive: One of the most prominent multi-level enclosed malls in the U.S., spanning several blocks with a big dining/entertainment mix.
 Recent sources peg it around 2.52M sq ft.

 Good to know: 12,000+ parking spaces; the complex is big—use the directory before you park to pick the right garage.

-8) Tysons Corner Center — Tysons, Virginia (Washington, D.C. metro)
+8) Tysons Corner Center — Tysons, DC (Washington, DC metro)

 This mall has many luxury and department stores.
 You can choose from Apple, Nordstrom, or Sephora.
 You can also dine at the best places and restaurants.
 They even have Eddie V's, Barrel, and Bushel.
 It can be reached easily compared to the rest of the malls because it is close to the Silver Line Metro.